Tom Kerridge: Career

-His first role in a professional kitchen was as a commis chef at Calcot Manor in Tetbury in 1991.
-Tom went to work under renowned chef Philip Britten at the Capital hotel, Knightsbridge.
+Kerridge's first role in a professional kitchen was as a commis chef at Calcot Manor in Tetbury in 1991.
+Kerridge went to work under Philip Britten at the Capital Hotel, Knightsbridge.
 This was followed with three years at the Stephen Bull restaurant in Marylebone.
 He moved around several restaurants as a chef de partie before joining Rhodes in the Square as sous chef under Gary Rhodes in 1999.

 He spent a further two years as sous chef at Odettes in London.
 In 2001 he became head chef for the first time, at Bellamys Dining Room, and then at Great Fosters in Surrey.

 He moved back to London to become senior sous chef at Monsieur Max until 2003, before moving to Adlards in Norwich as head chef once more.
-In 2005 he opened his own gastropub, called The Hand & Flowers, which gained a Michelin star in 2006.
-The Hand & Flowers gained a second Michelin star in the 2012 list, becoming the first pub ever to hold two Michelin stars.
+In 2005 he opened his own gastropub, The Hand & Flowers, which gained a Michelin star in 2006 and a second Michelin star in the 2012 list, becoming the first pub ever to hold two Michelin stars.

 Kerridge describes himself as "not a Michelin-star kind of guy", which influenced his choice to open his gastropub.
 His signature dish is his take on a pig roast involving cooking pork belly in a bain-marie, which is then wrapped in skin and roasted.
 This is accompanied by a stuffed pig's trotter.

 Kerridge has appeared on television in series five and six of the Great British Menu, supplying main courses to the final banquet on both occasions, and has subsequently appeared as a judge on the programme every year since competing and has also appeared on Saturday Kitchen.

 In February 2013 he appeared as guest chef on the BBC programme Food and Drink.
 He later became the co-presenter of the show in 2015.

 In 2013 he presented his own BBC Two food programme Tom Kerridge's Proper Pub Food and then in spring 2014, he hosted Spring Kitchen with Tom Kerridge, which was aired in a daytime viewing slot on BBC One.
 September 2013 saw Kerridge win the coveted AA Chefs' Chef of the Year Award at the AA Hospitality Awards at the London Hilton Hotel.

-In January 2014, Kerridge's gastropub “The Hand and Flowers” was named the UK's top gastropub for the third consecutive year at the Budweiser Budvar Top 50 Gastropubs Awards.
+In January 2014, The Hand & Flowers was named the UK's top gastropub for the third consecutive year at the Budweiser Budvar Top 50 Gastropubs Awards.

-September 2014 saw chef Kerridge win GQ's Chef Of The Year award at the GQ Men Of The Year awards held at the Royal Opera House in London's Covent Garden.
+September 2014 saw chef Kerridge win GQ's Chef of the Year award at the GQ Men of the Year awards held at the Royal Opera House in London's Covent Garden.